enniolopes/familybusiness_usma/2_VARIABLES.md

 **Family Involvement Similarity** - dyads composed of family owned and nonfamily owned firms are less similar than dyads where one firm is both owned and controlled by a family and the other is family owned only.
-*variable takes the value:*
+variable takes the value:
   *(2) high similarity: both firms are a part of the same cluster*
   *(1) moderate similarity: both firms are family owned but only one of the two is controlled by the family*
-  *(-1) moderate dissimilarity: one of the two firms is family owned (but not controlled) and the counterpart is not*
+  *(-1) moderate dissimilarity: one of the two firms is family owned (but not controlled) and the counterpart is non-family owned*
   *(-2) high dissimilarity: one of the two firms is non-family owned and the counterpart is family owned and controlled.*
-*degree of family involvement the clusters:*
+degree of family involvement the clusters:
   *(A) family owned and family controlled*
   *(B) family owned*
   *(C) non-family owned*

 #### **2.3.
 Control Variables**
-**State** - State in which the company is established.
+**Geographical similarity** - geographical distance can have negative impact on the likelihood of acquisition between two firms.
 *to check if there is any institutional effect derived from the corporate law of each State and the quality of the enforcement of the contract*
+*dummy that takes the value of 1 if the two firms belong to the same state and 0 otherwise*

 **Relative performance** - absolute value of the difference between the firm’s ROA, divided by the absolute value of the sum of the two firms’ ROA, in the year before the acquisition